 Suicide rate falls to lowest level in 20 years

-Counties Monaghan and Cavan record highest rates as men account for 80pc of cases
+Counties Monaghan and Cavan record highest rates as men account for 80% of cases

 The suicide rate has fallen to its lowest level this century, though an unknown number of cases go unreported, according to a new report.